oVirt/ovirt-site/source/feature/separate-dwh-host.html.md

 ### Current status

-Design.
+Implemented, should be available in 3.5.

 ### Detailed Description

 We assume that engine is already setup and running on machine A. We assume that user wants to install dwh on machine B.

 We need access to the engine's database.
-We'll let the user choose between two options:

-*   provide root password of machine A, ssh there, get the credentials
-*   manually supply the credentials
+If on separate host, user will be prompted for them.

 We need to also fix bug <https://bugzilla.redhat.com/1059283> - check minimal ETL version, as we'll not be able to rely on package dependencies anymore.